Existence, uniqueness and comparisons for BSDEs in general spaces: Introduction

 \section{Introduction}

-The theory of Backward Stochastic Differential Equations (BSDEs) has been extensively studied.
-Typically, most results have been obtained only in the context of a filtration generated by a Brownian motion, possibly with the addition of Poisson jumps.
+The theory of backward stochastic differential equations (BSDEs) has been extensively studied.
+Typically, results have been obtained only in the context of a filtration generated by a Brownian motion, possibly with the addition of Poisson jumps.
 Specifically, attention has been given to equations of the form

-where $M$ is the martingale generating the filtration (typically Brownian motion), $T$ is a fixed finite terminal time, $Q\in L^2(\mathcal{F}_T)$ is a stochastic terminal value, $F$ is a progressively measurable function, $[\cdot]^*$ denotes matrix/vector transposition (and hence $A^*B$ denotes the inner product of $A$ and $B$), and the solution is a square integrable pair of processes $(Y,Z)$, where $Y$ is adapted and $Z$ is predictable.
+where $M$ is the martingale generating the filtration (typically Brownian motion), $T$ is a fixed finite terminal time, $Q\in L^2(\mathcal{F}_T)$ is a stochastic terminal value, $F$ is a progressively measurable function, $[\cdot]^*$ denotes matrix/vector transposition (and hence $A^*B$ denotes the inner product of $A$ and $B$) and the solution is a square integrable pair of processes $(Y,Z)$, where $Y$ is adapted and $Z$ is predictable.

-A notable exception to this is the work of \cite{El1997a}, where a general probability space is considered.
-In the case considered in \cite{El1997a}, the martingale $M$ is specified \emph{a priori}, and the equation considered is
+A notable exception to this is the work of El Karoui and Huang~\cite{El1997a}, where a general probability space is considered.
+In the case considered in~\cite{El1997a}, the martingale $M$ is specified a priori, and the equation considered is

-where each term is as above, the filtration is quasi-left continuous, $C$ is a continuous process such that $d\langle M\rangle$ is absolutely continuous with respect to $dC$ and $N$ is a martingale strongly orthogonal to $M$, that is, $\langle M, N\rangle=0$, where $\langle \cdot, \cdot \rangle$ denotes the predictable quadratic covariation process.
+where each term is as above, the filtration is quasi-left continuous, $C$ is a~continuous process such that $d\langle M\rangle$ is absolutely continuous with respect to $dC$ and $N$ is a martingale strongly orthogonal to $M$, that is, $\langle M, N\rangle=0$, where $\langle \cdot, \cdot\rangle$ denotes the predictable quadratic covariation process.

-These equations depend heavily on the continuity of $C$, and therefore, are unable to deal with any situation where martingales may jump at a point with positive probability.
+These equations depend heavily on the continuity of $C$ and, therefore, are unable to deal with any situation where martingales may jump at a point with positive probability.
 However, these situations may arise in various applications.
+For example, when using BSDEs in modeling dividend paying assets, the martingales involved may jump at the time of the dividend announcement.
 Similarly, if we consider embedding a discrete time process in continuous time, we obtain processes which jump with positive probability at every integer.

-A significant use of these equations is to generate `nonlinear expectations' or `nonlinear evaluations', in the sense of \cite{Peng2004}.
+A significant use of these equations is to generate ``nonlinear expectations'' or ``nonlinear evaluations,'' in the sense of~\cite{Peng2004}.
 These are operators